 The more I work with ASP.NET Core, the more I love the new way of doing things.
 We have far better language features to help make life easier, however, with all good, there is some bad.
 Compilation and deployment are something that still is just a bit more complicated than it should be.
-In the past few weeks, I've been working on getting a practical, full featured application deployed under ASP.NET Core.
+In the past few weeks, I've been working on getting a practical, full-featured application deployed under ASP.NET Core.
 One of the hardest parts was getting the application published to my hosting environment.
 Everything would run locally just fine, but for one reason or another, I would not be able to get things working as expected on the hosting provider.
 Compile & Publish would finish in my automated environment without error, yet files were missing.
-Finally, I managed to figure out what was going wrong, so I thought I'd share.
+Finally, I managed to figure out what was going wrong, so I thought I'd share it.

 The Hosting Provider